 If there’s one thing I learned from last month’s meal at Ryo, it’s that eel. is. good.
 I needed more and decided to check out Hashimoto.
 Located in a very quiet neighborhood somewhere between Nagatacho and Ikebukuro, Hashimoto was established in 1835 and is run by a sixth-generation owner and chef.

-The scent of grilled unagi wafts outside and upon sliding the front door open, it feels like you are entering an old Japanese home.
+The scent of grilled unagi wafts outside and upon sliding the front door open, it feels like you are entering a traditional Japanese home somewhere far away from Tokyo’s bright lights.
 It’s a very casual restaurant and only offers about 10 items on an a la carte menu.
 Unlike most Michelin-starred restaurants, there is no course menu, no service charge, a concise, if not limited, selection of libations, and zero sense of pretentiousness or stuffiness.
 Rather, the service is attentive and the eel is given its proper space to shine.
-From the fact that almost every item contains eel in some form, to the “Unagi Washoku” posters on the walls, there is no doubt that this is a dining destination for the eel purist.
+From the fact that almost every item contains eel in some form, to the “Unagi Washoku” posters on the walls, there is no doubt that this is a dining destination for the eel purist (do those exist?).

 And it’s one of Japan’s cheapest Michelin restaurants, too.
 The most expensive item, the unagi-ju jou, is only 3300 yen and most drinks are 700 or 800 yen.
 With sake and all the food below, our bill came out to under 13,000 yen.
-Not bad at all for expertly prepared eel with a history of almost 200 years.
+Not bad at all for expertly prepared eel with a nearly 200 year-old history.

 Let’s eat Hashimoto!